-ATE_IND.1 requires the evaluator to demonstrate that the TOE operates in accordance with its design representations described in TSS or AGD guidance because [BIOPP-Module] does not require a formal or complete specification of PAD interface.
+ATE_IND.1 requires the evaluator to demonstrate that the TOE operates in accordance with its design representations described in TSS, BMD or AGD guidance because [BIOPP-Module] does not require a formal or complete specification of PAD interface.

-However, [BIOPP-Module] does not require such design representations about PAD (e.g. how the TOE checks the liveness of the object) in TSS or AGD because those information is beyond the scope of assurance level claimed by [BIOPP-Module].
+However, [BIOPP-Module] does not require such design representations about PAD (e.g. how the TOE checks the liveness of the object) in TSS, BMD or AGD because those information is beyond the scope of assurance level claimed by [BIOPP-Module].
 Therefore, this BIOSD does not also require the evaluator to test the functional aspects of PAD based on those design representations.

 Instead, this BIOSD requires the evaluator to conduct ATE_IND.1 evaluation (i.e. independent testing) in a black-box manner.
-However, the problem of black-box testing for PAD, as described in [ISO30107-3], is that it is very difficult to have a comprehensive model of all possible artefacts.
+However, the problem of black-box testing for PAD, as described in ISO/IEC 30107-3, is that it is very difficult to have a comprehensive model of all possible artefacts.
 Therefore, it may be possible that different evaluators could use a different set of artefacts and see different test results for the same TOE.

 To solve this issue, the Biometric Security iTC (BIO-iTC) created and maintains the PAD [Toolbox].
-[Toolbox] defines the common artefacts for PAD testing based on publicly available information (e.g. research papers), experiences and knowledge shared among the BIO-iTC members.
+The [Toolbox] defines the common artefacts for PAD testing based on publicly available information (e.g. research papers), experiences and knowledge shared among the BIO-iTC members.

-[Toolbox] includes a collection of test items for each biometric modality.
+The [Toolbox] includes a collection of test items for each biometric modality.
 Each test item describes the procedure to create artefacts and the method to present them to the TOE in sufficient detail to enable the test to be repeatable.

 The same [Toolbox] can also be used for AVA_VAN.1 evaluation (i.e. penetration testing) because AVA_VAN.1 requires the evaluator to devise tests based on information available in the public domain.
-However, [Toolbox] should be used in a different manner for AVA_VAN.1 evaluation.
-The following section explains how [Toolbox] should be used in EAs for ATE_IND.1 and AVA_VAN.1.
+However, the [Toolbox] should be used in a different manner for AVA_VAN.1 evaluation.
+The following section explains how the [Toolbox] should be used in EAs for ATE_IND.1 and AVA_VAN.1.

-6.1.1.
+7.1.1.
 Presentation Attack Instrument (artefact) species

 There are many types of Presentation Attack Instruments that can be used to test a PAD system.
+The

-The [BIOPP-Module] specifically defines the artefacts that are to be used as artificial, and not natural.
+[BIOPP-Module] specifically defines the artefacts that are to be used as artificial, and not natural.
 Natural artefacts, such as a dead eye, are not considered in scope for this evaluation.
-When

-6.2.
+When searching for new artefact species, only artificial species should be considered.

+7.2.
 EAs for ATE_IND.1 (Independent testing - conformance)

-6.2.1.
+7.2.1.
 Independent test activities using Toolbox

-As described in previous section, [Toolbox] defines test items to create a representative set of artefacts that the evaluator shall use for the testing.
-During ATE_IND.1 evaluation, the evaluator shall conduct all test items in [Toolbox] for the selected modalities without any change.
+As described in previous section, the [Toolbox] defines test items to create a representative set of artefacts that the evaluator shall use for the testing.
+During ATE_IND.1 evaluation, the evaluator shall conduct all test items in the [Toolbox] for the selected modalities without any change.
 The evaluator is not allowed to skip any test items in the [Toolbox] to maintain compatibility between different evaluations.

-During the independent testing, the evaluator may find artefacts that are incorrectly matched to the enroled target user however, the evaluator may not be able to reliably reproduce a successful presentation attack.
+During the independent testing, the evaluator may find artefacts that are incorrectly matched to the enrolled target user however, the evaluator may not be able to reliably reproduce a successful presentation attack.

-[Toolbox] defines the Pass/Fail criteria, maximum imposter attack presentation match rate for artefacts.
+The [Toolbox] defines the Pass/Fail criteria, maximum IAPAR for artefacts.
 The evaluator shall follow the [Toolbox] criteria for the number of artefact presentations and confirm that the TOE's match rate is below the specified criteria during the independent testing.
 The evaluator shall assign a fail verdict to those TOE that do not satisfy the criteria.

-The artefacts that pass the criteria but show the higher imposter attack presentation match rate will be tested again during the AVA_VAN.1 evaluation.
+The artefacts that pass the criteria but show the higher IAPAR will be tested again during the AVA_VAN.1 evaluation.